STFleming/emsys_21A_lab4/README.md

 ![](misc/simple_alu_working_reg.png)

 Instead of three inputs, the ALU now has only two.
-* An opcode input
+* An opcode input __op__.
-* A data input
+* A data input, __a__.

-In the diagram above you'll notice that the output of MUX is now fed into an internal working register in the ALU.
-This register stores the value of current operation.
+In the diagram above you'll notice that the output of the multiplexer is now fed into an internal working register in the ALU.
+This register stores the value of the current operation.
 The output of the register is fed into the input of the different operations (e.g. ADD, SR1) allowing us to operate on output of the previous operation.

 For this version of the ALU we require different OPCODES.
 Below is a table of the OPCODE and their expected function, where ``w`` is the value inside the working register.